 Doctors can usually suspect the diagnosis on the basis of the person's symptoms and findings during the physical examination.
 Imaging tests such as duplex ultrasonography, computed tomography (CT) angiography, magnetic resonance angiography, or traditional angiography are used to confirm the diagnosis.

 More recently, most medical centers are doing angiography using a less invasive method such as computed tomography (CT angiography) or magnetic resonance imaging (called magnetic resonance angiography, or MRA).
-Rather than requiring an insertion of a flexible catheter into a major artery, these tests use small amounts of a dye (contrast) that are injected into the bloodstream by vein using a standard intravenous catheter in the arm.
+Rather than requiring an insertion of a flexible catheter into a major artery, these tests use small amounts of a radiographic contrast agent that are injected into the bloodstream by vein using a standard intravenous catheter in the arm.

 Acute occlusion is a surgical emergency requiring removal of the blood clot (embolectomy), angioplasty, or some other procedure (such as injecting drugs to break up the clot or doing emergency surgical bypass) to restore blood flow to the affected area.